imAayushShah99/Hypermart_sql_python/README.md

-# hypermart Data Analysis Project
+# Hypermart Data Analysis Project

 ## Project Overview
 This project focuses on **data cleaning, exploration, and SQL-based analysis** of hypermart's sales data.
 The dataset was processed in Python using **VS Code** and later transferred to **pgAdmin** for SQL queries to derive business insights.